 - Card Captor Sakura has an odd variation: during the climax of the first half, Yue shows Sakura a future where she'd still exist, but it'd be as though she had never existed, not even to her closest family, just to show her what's at stake for the final judgment.

 - This was done in the french comic book "Si seulement" written by Rodolphe.
 A writer whose name is Joe Horton finds himself in different realities after he discovered a mysterious room in his basement with five doors (one for each reality) .
 In the first part of the scenario, he never saved his sister from an enraged dog, thus killing her and becoming a singer.
 As a result, his wife does not recognize him and his son does not exist.
-In the second part, his cowardness was worse as he never stood up his girlfriend from being bullied and raped by some thugs.
-He ended up as a cafe owner married to an unfaithful woman who abused him with her lover.
-In the third part, he was incarcerated due to a fire he created at a neighbor's farm, thus killing horse.
+In the second part, his cowardice was worse as he never stood up for his girlfriend and failed to protect her from being bullied and raped by a group of thugs.
+He ended up as a cafe owner, married to an unfaithful woman who abused him with her lover.
+In the third part, he was incarcerated due to a fire he created at a neighbor's farm, thus killing a horse.
 He became a corrupt politician.
-It was better that the fourth part, when he died while trying to save his sister, which let her becoming a very famou spainter.
+It was better that the fourth part, when he died while trying to save his sister, which allowed her to become a famous painter.
 In the final part, he was also put in jail and became a sadistic person, murdering children .
 He finally finds his old life back, coming to the conclusion that he has a wonderful existence.

 - J. Michael Straczynski's new run of Wonder Woman, "Wonder Woman: Odyssey", is "It's a Wonderful Plot".
 It's surprisingly still fresh ground for comic books.
 In it, Wonder Woman finds herself in a parallel timeline where Paradise Island was destroyed when she was a child and she was smuggled to Man's World as a baby and raised in the streets and alleys by the few surviving Amazons.
 Slightly subverted, as instead of just witnessing "the world without Wonder Woman", she'll be living it, and fighting to regain her old status (thereby repairing the timeline).